 The existence of a splitting is, once more, a direct consequence of the Universal Coefficient Theorem \cite{RoSch87}.
 Knowing that a splitting exists is however not enough for practical applications, and, in general, constructing such a splitting explicitly is a non-trivial task.
 When considering $C(\CP_q^n)$ as a graph $C^*$-algebra, the structure of the graph makes it easier to unravel the form of such a splitting.
 To our knowledge, such a splitting has not been described in the literature before.

-The structure of the paper is as follows: In Section~\ref{sec:graph} we recall definitions and results on graph \Cs algebras, focusing on K-theory and ideal structure, which we then specialise to quantum projective spaces in Section~\ref{sec:QPS}.
+The structure of the paper is as follows: In Section~\ref{sec:graph} we recall definitions and results on graph \Cs algebras, focusing on K-theory and ideal structure, which we then specialize to quantum projective spaces in Section~\ref{sec:QPS}.
 Section~\ref{SplittingProjectivespace} contains the construction of a splitting for the extension \eqref{exactseqn}.
-We then recall how one obtains explicit KK-equivalences from split extensions in Section~\ref{sec:KKequiv}, and then proceed to the proof of our KK-equivalence result in Section~\ref{explicitKKequiv}.
+We then recall how one obtains explicit $KK$-equivalences from split extensions in Section~\ref{sec:KKequiv}, and then proceed to the proof of our $KK$-equivalence result in Section~\ref{explicitKKequiv}.
 Finally, in Section~\ref{ProjectionsFredholmModules} we relate the classes in $KK(\cc, C(\CP_q^n))$ obtained from the splitting to classes of projections in $C(\CP_q^n)$ which generate $K_0(C(\CP_q^n))$.